Beliavsky/Fortran-code-on-GitHub/README.md

 [Fortran Tests](https://github.com/lanl/fortran-tests): set of tests for Modern Fortran, by Galen M. Shipman

+[fortran-wringer-tests](https://github.com/klausler/fortran-wringer-tests): collection of non-portable Fortran usage, standard-conformant or otherwise, by Peter Klausler, accumulated during the development of the f18 Fortran compiler (also known as "LLVM Flang")

 [infnan](https://github.com/zaikunzhang/infnan): functions for checking Inf/NaN, Zaikun Zhang.
 They should work even if the compilers are invoked with aggressive optimization flags such as `gfortran -Ofast`.

 [paranoia](https://github.com/urbanjost/paranoia): tests floating-point arithmetic in a Fortran programming environment, by urbanjost.
 This is a version of the netlib PARANOIA Fortran programs converted to procedures.
 They can be embedded into programs such that one can verify the behavior of the options selected to execute a program, or the simple test program can be used to experiment with various compiler selections.